StratifyLabs/StratifyBlog/content/device/2020-12-14-Thread-Local-Error-Context-in-Cpp.md

 - microcontroller
 - cpp
 - programming
-title: Thread Local Error Contexts in C++
+title: Thread Local Error Contexts in Embedded C++
 ---

 I recently rewrote a family of C++ libraries that I had been using for 10 years.
 The main themes of the rewrite include: